stevebauman/github-summarizer/README.md

 # GitHub Summarizer (ChatGPT)

-Summarize GitHub pull requests using ChatGPT, for free.
+Summarize GitHub pull requests and commits using ChatGPT, for free.

 ## Index